What are Charging Stations electric cars and how do they work?

 Using a charging station is generally simple.
 Once the car is parked near the station, simply connect the cable to the vehicle and start charging.
 This can be activated in various ways, depending on the operator: via an app, an RFID card, reading a QR code or even a POS terminal.

 It is important for users to know the maximum charging power supported by their car (expressed in kW) and the type of compatible connector, as not all stations are the same.
-Some stations, for example, offer only AC charging, others only DC charging, and the speed of charging can vary significantly.
+Some charging stations, for example, only offer AC charging, others only DC, and charging speeds can vary significantly.

 Charging time depends mainly on two factors: the power delivered by the charging station and the battery capacity of the vehicle.
 For example, a small city car might take less time to charge than an electric SUV with a large capacity battery.